alex-klyuev/bitcoin-transactions-and-wallets/README.md

 If the input value is greater than the target transaction value, a "change output" is created back to the sender's address.

+In this way, all transactions are build from a chain of inputs that can be traced back to the Genesis UTXO.

 The purpose of this is to create a <i>unique, verifiable, irreversible chain of transactions</i> that holds all the transaction history of the network.

 Users can thereby trust the authenticity of the network because they are able to verify it themselves.